carbon-design-system/carbon-for-ibm-dotcom/packages/styles/scss/components/card/README.md

 #### Usage

-Import the package css into the top of your main CSS file. card
+Import the package css into the top of your main CSS file.

 ```css
 @import '@carbon/ibmdotcom-styles/scss/components/card/index';